vaughankraska/fedland/README.md

 ## Project Layout:

-Since we are using FEDn, we use their recommended project structure.
+Since I am using FEDn, the project follows their recommended project structure.

 I have added pyproject.toml for managing our dependencies.
 I have written it to use [Poetry](https://python-poetry.org/).
 You probably want to use an virtual environment or tool to manage your virtualenv.
 To install the dependencies using poetry, simply run `poetry install`.
 I set it to use python 3.11